Coronavirus: Wage subsidies could be broadened if New Zealand's Covid-19 alert level is raised

 "In order to continue to employ people, some of the businesses are running out of runway, if you like."

-On Friday Finance Minister Grant Robertson held a teleconference with members of the New Zealand Initiative.
+On Friday, Robertson held a teleconference with members of the New Zealand Initiative.

 Although the conference was held under Chatham House rules, one person familiar with the details of the call said Robertson acknowledged the Government needed ideas from employers to counter the crisis.